project WORLDVIEW choice info copyright 2022 Home

 synchronicity–according to famous psychologist Carl Jung, this refers to "temporally coincident occurrences of acausal events."
 In simpler terms this means the events occur either simultaneously or nearly so in meaningful fashion, but yet they have no evident cause and effect connection.
 Jung's followers believe that such events occur much more often than would be expected if they were due to mere random chance coincidence.
 Synchronicities, they add, provide evidence of a collective unconscious, the existence of connectedness at a higher (normally unperceived) level, and that consciousness contains a "reality structurer" which psychically affects Reality.

-systematic problem solving approaches -- while the scientific method represents the ultimate such approach, there are simpler ones, focused on particular types of problems.
-For example, here's one that students can use in solving word problems involving math...
-1) read the problem carefully, establish what you want, and assign a symbol (variable) to this unknown 2) similarly establish and represent what information you have, 3) find or construct an equation that has "what you want" on its left hand side, and "what you have" on its right hand side, and 4) Plug the specific values for what you have into this equation and thus figure out the previously unknown value for the variable representing what you want
+systematic problem solving approaches -- while the scientific method represents the ultimate general approach, there are others that are focused on particular types of problems.
+Here's a recipe that students can use in solving word problems involving math...
+1) read the problem carefully, establish what you want, and assign a symbol (variable) to this unknown 2) similarly establish and represent what information you have, 3) find or construct an equation that has "what you want" on its left hand side, and "what you have" on its right hand side, and 4) Plug the specific values for what you have into this equation and thus figure out the previously unknown value for the variable representing what you want.
+Contrast this approach with another general one--something that values something else important to science: imagination and creative problem-solving brainstorming.

 tacit knowledge -- knowledge that is ineffable, that is can not be put into words, symbols or otherwise made into explicit knowledge.
 It is argued that you both know much more than you can describe, and that often you know but can’t identify how it is you know.
 Tacit knowledge is intimately connected with personal experience of reality, whereas explicit knowledge is one step removed from reality.
 It is argued that the attempted transformation of tacit knowledge into explicit knowledge (by putting one’s experience into words) can not only at times be difficult, fall far short , or be impossible, but can lead to falsification.
 Such falsification results when an experienced “whole truth” becomes a pieced together collection of parts (words and symbols) and something much different from the whole.
 Mystical experience is firmly set in the realm of tacit knowledge.